Alfredo Pérez Rubalcaba: Early life and academic career

-He was born in Solares village, municipality of Medio Cudeyo, in the province of Santander.
-Moved at age 3 to Madrid with his family, he studied at the Colegio del Pilar.
-He obtained a doctorate in chemistry at Complutense University in Madrid, where he went on to become a professor of chemistry, specialising in reaction mechanisms in organic chemistry.
+He spoke fluent Spanish, English and French, and had a working knowledge of German from his time lecturing at Konstanz.

 He represented Toledo in Congress from 1993 to 1996, Madrid from 1996 until 2004, Cantabria from 2004 to 2008 and, despite not being Andalusian, was put forward for the safe parliamentary seat of Cádiz in the 2008 election, which he won.
-He was also a passionate and practitioner of athletics, reaching the 100 meter run in 11 seconds.